Boston Wrong Patient Surgery Lawyers

 This type of critical mistake can cause severe, permanent injury or death to patients — both for the patient who has the surgery and for the patient who does not receive the operation they needed and suffers as a result.
 When surgical errors lead to injury or death, the surgeon and the hospital may be held responsible for the damage done.
 Through a malpractice claim, you may be able to recover financial compensation for your medical expenses, pain and suffering, and more.

 If you are facing serious health complications because a doctor operated on the wrong patient, you need a lawyer at Crowe & Mulvey, LLP to help you with your medical malpractice claim.
-Call our office today at (617) 426-4488 or contact us online for a free consultation to discuss your legal options.

 Why Do I Need a Lawyer?

 Cases involving medical malpractice of any kind, including wrong patient operation, can be complex and difficult to manage.
 If you are suffering from severe health complications because of this surgical mistake, you likely do not have the time or energy to deal with insurance companies and hospitals.
 In addition to the physical and emotional pain you are experiencing due to a surgeon’s error, you are likely facing potential financial hardship because of this negligence.

 An experienced medical malpractice lawyer can help you navigate the legal process so that you can recover damages that will help you pay for your expenses and move on from this catastrophe.
 A skilled attorney can demonstrate that your injury was a direct cause of negligence or error on the part of the surgeon or the health care provider that performed your surgery.
 A lawyer can thoroughly review medical records, read medical reports, and interview witnesses to ensure that your medical malpractice case will hold up in court so that you can receive the compensation that you deserve.